JustAman62/open-f1/README.md

 ## Configuration

-OpenF1 can be configured using a simple `config.json` file, through the command line at startup, or using environment variables.
-JSON configuration will be loaded from `~/open-f1/config.json`.
+OpenF1 can be configured using either a simple `config.json` file, through the command line at startup, or using environment variables.
+JSON configuration will be loaded from `~/open-f1/config.json`, if it exists.

 | JSON Path       | Command Line       | Environment Variable   | Description                                                                                                  |
 | --------------- | ------------------ | ---------------------- | ------------------------------------------------------------------------------------------------------------ |